JuliaLogging/LoggingFormats.jl/README.md

 level=error msg="something is wrong" module=Main file="REPL[2]" line=3 group="REPL[2]" id=Main_2289c7f8
 ```

+Similarly to the JSON logger, `LogFmt` handles the key `exception` specially, by printing errors and stacktraces using `Base.showerror`.

 ## `Truncated`: Truncate long variables and messages

 `LoggingFormats.Truncated(max_var_len=5_000)` is a function which formats data in similar manner as `ConsoleLogger`,
 but with truncation of string representation when it exceeds `max_var_len`.
 This format truncates the length of message itself, and truncates string representation of
 individual variables, but does not truncate the size of whole printed text.

 See the examples: